 |Periodontics||June 1 of the previous year|

 |Social Work||November 15|

 3. Submit supporting documents directly to the academic department to which you are applying.
 For Engineering applicants, except for Internetworking and Biomedical engineering, all supporting documents must be sent to the Faculty of Engineering Graduate Admissions Office.

 Please expand the items below for more information.

 Official academic transcripts and degree certificates (if degree conferral not stated on transcripts) are required for each post-secondary institution attended.
 FGS will not require paper-based documents to support any application between January 2020 and May 2021.
 Documents can instead be sent electronically.
-Please see below for definitions.
+Please see below for more information.

 For applicants applying for January 2021 and May 2021, the Faculty of Graduate Studies will allow:

 - Electronic file-transfers from the issuing institution and from services such as Parchment, National Student Clearinghouse, eScript-Safe, or TranscriptsNetwork.
 Electronic transcripts are to be sent directly to the department you are applying to.